Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Data and empirical strategy

 To monitor developments in the cannabis market, legalization came with stringent data reporting and sharing requirements for all licensed cannabis businesses.
-Producer-processors (i.e. wholesalers) and retailers are required to track every step of production from `seed to sale' and they must regularly upload data feeds about plants, harvests, processing, transfers between businesses, and retail sales to the LCB.
+Producers and retailers are required to track every step of production from `seed to sale' and they must regularly upload data feeds about plants, harvests, processing, transfers between businesses, and retail sales to the LCB.
 The data, which is usually reported weekly, contains detailed information on the price and quantity of each product sold by a producer-processor to a retailer, and the subsequent price and quantity of that very same product sold at the retail level.\footnote{Compliance with seed-to-sale traceability is strictly enforced by the LCB.
 When a business is issued a violation, it can receive a fine, a temporary license suspension, or both.
 In cases of repeated violations, a license can be revoked by the LCB board.
 Given such strict enforcement, violations are uncommon.
-In 2021 for example, the LCB issued 66 violations among approximately 2000 licensees.
+In 2021 for example, the LCB issued 66 violations among approximately 1,192 licensees.
 See: https://lcb.wa.gov/enforcement/violations-and-due-process} The LCB switched providers for its traceability system in October 2017 and again in December 2021, creating two structural breaks in the price data.
-My sample period lies between these breaks and spans August 2018 through July 2021, a period that covers three statewide and three citywide minimum wage hikes.
+My sample period lies between these breaks and spans August 2018 through July 2021, a period that covers three statewide and three citywide minimum wage hikes (see Figure \ref{fig:0b}).
 I obtained the data from Top Shelf Data, a data analytic firm that ingests the raw tracking data from the LCB and matches it with additional product information.
-The estimation sample covers sales from 1,192 distinct retailers and wholesalers and contains an industry-wide average of 31,800 unique retail products and 18,268 unique wholesale products per month (see table \ref{tab:1}).
-To give an example, a 1.0 gram package and a 2.0 gram package of Sunset Sherbert usable marijuana (flower) produced by Northwest Harvesting Co are treated as different products in the data.\footnote{Similar to how wines can be distinguished by the grape (e.g. Riesling, Chardonnay, etc), cannabis comes in many strains, which is 'Sunset Sherbert' in the given example.} The LCB classifies products as belonging to one of 12 categories.
-As table \ref{tab:2} illustrates, usable marijuana (dried flower) and concentrate for inhalation account for more than 80\% of all retail sales.\footnote{Concentrate for inhalation includes both solid cannabinoid concentrates like "wax" or "crumble" as well as liquid vape cartridges.} Another 14\% of retail sales comes from solid edibles (chocolate bars, cookies, etc), liquid edibles (soda and other infused drinks), and infused mix (e.g. pre-roll joints infused with concentrates).
+The estimation sample covers sales from 1,192 distinct retail and producer establishments and contains an industry-wide average of 31,800 unique retail products and 18,268 unique wholesale products per month (see Table \ref{tab:1}).
+To give an example, a 1.0 gram package and a 2.0 gram package of Sunset Sherbert usable marijuana (dried flower) produced by Northwest Harvesting Co are treated as different products in the data.\footnote{Similar to how wines can be distinguished by the grape (e.g. Riesling, Chardonnay, etc), cannabis comes in many strains, which is 'Sunset Sherbert' in the given example.} The LCB classifies products into 12 categories.
+As Table \ref{tab:1} illustrates, usable marijuana and concentrate for inhalation account for more than 80\% of all retail sales.
+Another 14\% of retail sales comes from solid edibles (chocolate bars, cookies, etc), liquid edibles (soda and other infused drinks), and infused mix (e.g. pre-roll joints infused with concentrates).
 The remaining categories make up less than 2\% of total revenue; these are topical products (e.g. creams and ointments), packaged marijuana mix (e.g. pre-roll joints), capsules, tinctures, transdermal patches, sample jar, and suppository.
-Retailers are located in 37 counties while wholesalers are located in 35 counties in Washington state (the state has 39 counties in total).
-Due to restrictions on the number of licenses a firm can hold, the vast majority of retail and wholesale establishments are standalone firms.
-Over the entire sample period, the data contain \$4.47 and \$1.46 billion in retail and wholesale sales, respectively.
+Retailers are located in 37 counties while producers are located in 35 counties in Washington state (the state has 39 counties in total).
+Due to restrictions on the number of licenses a firm can hold, the vast majority are single-establishment firms.
+Over the entire sample period, the data contain \$4.47 billion and \$1.46 billion in retail and wholesale sales, respectively.
 Note that all retail cannabis sales are subject to a 37\% excise tax, and retail prices and revenues reported in this paper are tax-inclusive.
 In contrast, there is no tax on wholesale transactions.